Frequently Asked Questions

 How do I get an email account?

 A umassmed.edu email account will be established for you.
 You will receive an email from Information Services or from the Registrar with instrucitons on how to activate your account.
-If you haven's received this email by July 1, please contact Ginna Behn at email@example.com.
+If you haven't received this email by July 1, please contact Ginna Behn at firstname.lastname@example.org.

 As an international student, do I need to meet with anyone at the university upon my arrival?